alidaneshpour/alidaneshpour/README.md

 # About Me:
-computer science student at Amirkabir University of Technology
+Computer Science student at Amirkabir University of Technology

 ## 🌐 Socials: